Stuart Probations Violation Lawyers

 - Be prohibited from using intoxicants in excess or possessing any unprescribed drugs or narcotics

-Technical vs. Substantive Violations
+Types of Probation Violations: Technical vs. Substantive

 There are two types of probation violations, both of which can significantly impact your case, freedom, and future.

-Technical violation: The probation violation is not a new felony, misdemeanor, or criminal traffic offense.
+Technical Violation: The probation violation is not a new felony, misdemeanor, or criminal traffic offense.
 Essentially, it means that you violated any term of your probation except one that prohibits you from committing a new crime.
 Examples of technical violations include:

 - Testing positive on a drug test